l7mp/stunner/README.md

 instead of STUNner.
 Nothing stops you from doing that; however, STUNner comes with a set of unique features that allow it to seamlessly fit into the Kubernetes ecosystem.

-* **Seamless integration with Kubernetes.** STUNner can be deployed into any Kubernetes cluste, even into restricted ones like GKE Autopilot, using a single command.
+* **Seamless integration with Kubernetes.** STUNner can be deployed into any Kubernetes cluster, even into restricted ones like GKE Autopilot, using a single command.
 Manage your HTTP/HTTPS application servers with your favorite [service mesh](https://istio.io), and STUNner will take care of all UDP/RTP based media.

 * **Expose a WebRTC media server on a single external UDP port.** No more Kubernetes [anti-patterns](https://kubernetes.io/docs/concepts/configuration/overview) just to deploy your WebRTC media plane into the cloud!
-Using STUNner a typical WebRTC deployment needs only two public-facing ports, one HTTPS port for the application server and a UDP port one for *all* your media.
+Using STUNner a typical WebRTC deployment needs only two public-facing ports, one HTTPS port for the application server and a *single* UDP port one for *all* your media.

-* **Complete browser and WebRTC tooling compatibility.** STUNner exposes a standard STUN/TURN server to browsers, so any WebRTC client and server should be able to use it without problems.
-The repository comes with a Kurento based demo that shows STUNner in action.

-* **Scale your WebRTC like any other cloud-native workload.** Tired of manually provisioning your WebRTC media servers?
+* **Easily scale your WebRTC infrastructure.** Tired of manually provisioning your WebRTC media servers?
 Can't get sufficient audio/voice quality because public TURN servers are a bottleneck?
-STUNner can be scaled up with a single `kubectl scale` command and, since STUNner lets you deploy your media servers into a standard Kubernetes `Deployment`, the same applies to the media plane!
+  STUNner can be scaled up with a single `kubectl scale` command and, since STUNner lets you deploy your media servers into a standard Kubernetes `Deployment`, the same applies to the entire media plane!

 * **Secure perimeter defense.** No need to open thousands of UDP/TCP ports on your media server;
   with STUNner all media is received through a single ingress port.
-STUNner's Kubernetes integration allows to store STUN/TURN credentials and DTLS keys in secure Kubernetes vaults, use standard Kubernetes ACLs (`NetworkPolicy`) to lock down network access between your application servers and the media plane, and take advantage of the Kubernetes based zero-trust networking and micro-segmentation frameworks to secure your WebRTC service.
+STUNner stores all STUN/TURN credentials and DTLS keys in secure Kubernetes vaults, and uses standard Kubernetes ACLs (`NetworkPolicy`) to lock down network access between your application servers and the media plane.

-* **Simple code and extremely small size.** Written in pure Go using the battle-tested [pion/webrtc](https://github.com/pion/webrtc) framework, STUNner is just a couple of hundreds of fully open-source code.
+* **Simple code and extremely small size.** Written in pure Go using the battle-tested [pion/webrtc](https://github.com/pion/webrtc) framework, STUNner is just a couple of hundred lines of fully open-source code.
 STUNner is extremely lightweight, the typical STUNner container is only 2.5 Mbytes.

 <!-- * **Dynamic long-term credentials (planned).**  -->